raspberrypilearning/guess-the-flag/en/step_11.md

 + Set the flag sprite to **Delete this clone** when it receives the "Clean up" broadcast

-+ Place the block that broadcasts "Clean up" just before you begin a new round
++ Place the block that broadcasts "Clean up" just before you begin a new round after an answer has been given

 ![Add cleanup](images/add-cleanup.png)